“Watch over your heart with all diligence, for from it flow the springs of life.”

-Take Newtown, Connecticut, for example.
+Take Newtown, Connecticut, for example, site of the Sandy Hook Elementary School shooting in 2012.
 Chaplains responded to the scene so quickly that they were able to minister to officers who still had blood on their uniforms.
 Hearing their vivid stories was tough.
 “That can give you a visual impression that’s hard to get rid of,” Munday said.

 As a result of these types of interactions, Munday urges his chaplains—and anybody experiencing secondary trauma for that matter—to reach out.
 They need to talk with a trusted person, ask for prayer and study the Bible routinely.

 Grieve with God by your side.

 Have you ever heard the expression “Good grief”?
 Munday asks this question during Sharing Hope in Crisis training, and he points out it’s more than a common saying.
 It’s key to the .
 “There is good grief if we can grieve God’s way, and that’s through His Word, through prayer and the counsel of godly people,” he said.